contentauth/c2patool/README.md

 ### Additional option

 The `--fragments_glob` option is only available with the `fragment` subcommand and specifies the glob pattern to find the fragments of the asset.
-The path is automatically set to be the same as the "init" segment so the pattern  only matches segment file names.
+The path is automatically set to be the same as the "init" segment, so the pattern must match only segment file names, not full paths.

 ## Nightly builds